Last updated 4/6/2021 at 8:00 AM

 114 West Exchange Street

 Smith Hill Library

 Free testing available Tuesdays and Fridays 11am-2pm.

 Walgreens is offering no-cost, contactless COVID-19 testing at select locations in partnership with the PWNHealth provider network.* Testing is available at no cost to eligible individuals who meet criteria established by the Centers for Disease Control and Prevention (CDC) and state and federal guidelines.
 At the testing locations, the Walgreens pharmacy team oversees patients’ self-administration of the COVID-19 test.

-The City continues to work closely with the State and the National Guard to identify opportunities to establish and expand COVID-19 test sites.
+The City continues to work closely with the partners to identify opportunities to establish and expand COVID-19 test sites.
 Those interested in partnering with the City should contact Deputy Chief of Staff Tracey Giron at

 When can I end home isolation?

 People with COVID-19 who have self-isolated (after testing positive) or home quarantined (after coming into contact with someone who was positive or later tested positive or travels after which the individual has to self-monitor for symptoms and if they become symptomatic must then be tested) can stop home isolation under the following conditions:

 If you will NOT have a test to determine if you are still contagious, you can leave home after these two things have happened:

 - You have had no symptoms at all, including no fever, for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers) AND